worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 * `name_of_my_project_PRIVATEDONOTSHARE.pem`

-We will store the keys in a password manager, and then delete these files, but give the key files a name so that you recognize them.
+You will then store the keys in a password manager, and then delete these files on your computer.
+Be sure to give the key files a name that you can recogize easily.

 <img src="https://github.com/worldbank/dime-standards/blob/scto-guidelines/dime-research-standards/pillar-4-data-security/data-security-resources/img/scto-encrypt-create-3.png" width="75%"><!--- Image is read from master branch or use full URL-->

 When you download the keys,
-make sure that they are not downloaded to a folder that is synced to, for example, DropBox or OneDrive.
+make sure that they are not downloaded to a folder that is synced to the cloud, for example, DropBox or OneDrive.
 We do not want these keys to be sent to the cloud.
-After we stored these keys in a password manager, we want to delete these files from everywhere else, and if they keys were already sent to the cloud, then there is no way to fully delete them.
+After storing these keys in a password manager, delete these files from every location it is saved in.
+If they keys were already sent to the cloud, then there is no way to fully delete them.

 ### Step 1.2 - Securely share and long term store the key pair

-Saving the key pair in a regular folder your computer is not a secure enough way of storing the key files.
+Saving the key pair in a regular folder on your computer is not a secure enough way of storing the key files.
-Instead our recommendation is that the key is stored in a password manager.
+Instead, our recommendation is that the key is stored in a password manager.
 Make sure that you have a password manager set up and that you are comfortable using it before proceeding with these instructions.
 We will provide instructions for the password manager LastPass,